deamorim2/sdbs/EN-US/validity.rst

 .. image:: ./validity/banana.png
   :class: inline

-Running the zero-offset buffer on the polygon returns a valid :term:`OGC` polygon, consisting of an outer and inner ring that touch at one point.
+Running the zero-offset buffer on the polygon returns a valid **OGC** polygon, consisting of an outer and inner ring that touch at one point.

 .. code-block:: sql